Multiple System Atrophy (MSA)

 This 53-page document is an in-depth look at treatment of common symptoms in MSA.
 Produced by the MSA Coalition.
 Last updated in April 2019.

-There were many terrific speakers at the MSA Coalition’s all-day events in 2014-2019.
+There have been many terrific speakers at the MSA Coalition’s all-day events.
 Note in particular Dr. Allyson Mayeux’s keynote address in October 2016 about her brother Hal’s MSA journey, ending in brain donation.
 Unedited conference recordings are here:

 > 2019: msanj.org/2019-conference/